 Since the beginning of 2017, after 5 years of scientific research, the alternative to the IQ test has been launched.
 The motto?
 You can see better, by looking better.
 “If you know what you’re looking for in a new colleague, but can’t recognize it from the outside, you’re still not going to find it easily,” says co-founder Dr. Ilja Sligte.
 BrainsFirst gives you a look under the hood.

 Many employers use IQ testing, or an alternative, to screen their potential employees.
 Sometimes this can also be of added value.
 For example, if the function is only for the real Einsteins.
 For by far most functions a high classical intelligence score is of less great value.
-Moreover, it’s use can even lead to a huge mismatch.
+Moreover, its use can even lead to a huge mismatch.
 Therefore it is important to think well about an alternative to the IQ test.
-With the advent of the burn out and the bore out, it is important to match people with a function that is exactly challenging enough. in a way, people do not feel overloaded with work, but are sufficiently valued in their capacities.
+With the advent of burnout and the bore out, it is important to match people with a function that is exactly challenging enough. in a way, people do not feel overloaded with work but are sufficiently valued in their capacities.

-Read also: brain test trumps IQ test (Source: The financial Telegraph)
+Brain test trumps IQ test (Source: The Financial Telegraph)

 BrainsFirst looks further and is thereby the perfect alternative to the IQ test.
 We look at the extent to which one’s cognitive qualities correspond to the desired cognitive target profile.
 If it is about a dynamic function, then being able to switch quickly is a pre.
 Does anyone need attention to detail, or does it require an overarching view?
 On the basis of 16 different cognitive skills, we look at the extent to which a candidate would be suitable for the job.
 The probability of the correct match will be much more nuanced and more reliable.

-For this reason, companies such as GITP, ABN AMRO and Deloitte choose BrainsFirst to examine potential employees ‘ capacities.
-Learn more about the best alternative to the IQ test?
-Please contact Ivar Schot, or download our onepager about talent matching.
+For this reason, companies such as GITP, ABN AMRO, and Deloitte choose BrainsFirst to examine potential employees ‘ capacities.
+Want to learn more about the best alternative to the IQ test?
+Book a meeting with our intelligence expert Ivar Schot, or download our onepager about talent matching.